emc211/optane-kdb-report/README.md

 - If a rdb is already seeing very high query volumes may not be advisable to move everything to Optane memory.
 - More realistic use case is if you have columns that are seldom queried that subset of columns could be moved to .m namespace freeing up ram for more rdbs.
 - Not only is same amount of memory cheaper in optane compared to DRAM but the max size optane chips is significantly larger than for DRAM.
 Meaning the memory limit of single server is significantly increased.

-While it isn't primarily marketed as a DRAM replacement technology, we found it was a very helpful addition in augmenting the volatile memory capacity of a server hosting realtime data.
+- While it isn't primarily marketed as a DRAM replacement technology, we found it was a very helpful addition in augmenting the volatile memory capacity of a server hosting realtime data.

-Reduce cost of infrastructure running with less servers and DRAM to support data processing and analytic workloads
+- Reduce cost of infrastructure running with less servers and DRAM to support data processing and analytic workloads

-### Steps for further investigation or post could involve

-- enhancing query testing, have load balancer in-front of rdbs and compare replacing 1 dram rdb with 3 Optane rdbs.
-Ensure latency not an issue due to write contention and confirm that query impact not affect slow down mitigated by extra services available to run them.
-- using Optane for large static tables that take up a lot of room in memory but are queried so often take to long to have written to disk. .e.d flat-file table you load into hdbs or reference data tables saved in gateways
-- replay performance - we have seen write contention so be interesting to explore how replay would work for PMEM rdbs.
-This would probably stress test the write performance to the PMEM mounts.
-May need to batch updates and and write to dram as intermediary

 ## About the authors